-- 1. Prior to making a decision to authorize unsupervised access to children or an individual with developmental disabilities, the social worker/licensor is required to review and scrutinize identified convictions. - 2.
+- 1. Prior to making a decision to authorize unsupervised access to children or an individual with developmental disabilities, the social worker/licensor/contract manager is required to review and scrutinize identified convictions. - 2.
 The decision-making request and result is to be documented in the client and/or provider file and electronically in the FamLink Person Management page for the individual. - 3.
 In rare circumstances, an administrative approval or waiver may be granted to authorize an exception for a person with a disqualifying crime or negative action. - 1.
-The requesting social worker/licensor must first determine that allowing the individual unsupervised access to a child will not jeopardize the child's health and safety. - 2.
-Requests for an administrative approval or waiver require written authorization using the statewide "Administrative Review for Crime and/or Negative Actions" (DSHS Form 15-367) - 3.
-Requests for Administrative Review and Approval are to be submitted according to the following parameters: - 1.
-Once for each disgualifying crime, set of crimes, and/or negative action for
+The requesting social worker/licensor/contract manager must first determine that allowing the individual unsupervised access to a child will not jeopardize the child's health and safety. - 2.
+Requests for an administrative review require written authorization using the statewide "Administrative Review Request for Crime and/or Negative Actions" (DSHS Form 15-367) - 3.
+Requests for Administrative Review are to be submitted according to the following parameters: - 1.
+Once for each disqualifying crime, set of crimes, and/or negative action for each unlicensed placement.
+Requests are to be child(ren) specific - 2.
+At the time of licensing